 Chad is a creator.
 Undoubtedly his ad campaigns, cultural contributions and endless stream of graphics have, in a way, shaped the company; however, this is not Chad’s greatest or most enduring work.
 Chad builds things, but more importantly, he builds people.
 Consciously or not, his exhaustive example of hard work, not uncommonly characterized by staying well after everyone has left the office, rubs off on his peers, along with his unrelenting tenacity for optimism.
 While crafting the face of England Logistics, many would appropriately agree that Chad is all it embodies.

 Chad began his career at England Logistics (EL) as a marketing assistant in October of 2010.
-By consistently demonstrating his value through remarkable products, innovative thinking, and tireless work ethic, Chad rose through the ranks and now manages the EL brand as its brand manager.
-Chad will celebrate nine years as a full-time employee this April.
+By consistently demonstrating his value through remarkable products, innovative thinking, and tireless work ethic, Chad rose through the ranks and is now the Senior Marketing Manager.
+Chad will celebrate 12 years as a full-time employee this April.